Why Agile will never be a project management framework

 Too much of the good of Agile is damaged by dogma and questionable tactics:

 There are highly professional organisations helping customers use whatever is right for the job at hand – and then there are those who will only ever suggest one approach regardless.
 They tend to be labeled as zealots.
-The latter often promote some very unhelpful messages and tactics.
+The latter often use some very unhelpful tactics and messages.

 Here are just a few examples: